Pikeras72/LegofyNet/README.md

 Future Improvements:

--  Improve interface (nav bar, favicon.ico, multiple HTMLs for each class, credits, help section, etc.). ([#11](https://github.com/Pikeras72/LegofyNet/issues/11))
+-  Improve interface (nav bar, favicon.ico, multiple HTMLs for each class, credits, help section, etc.). ([#11](https://github.com/Pikeras72/BlockifyNet/issues/11))
--  Upload a new and better model that generates images with higher quality. ([#9](https://github.com/Pikeras72/LegofyNet/issues/9))
+-  Upload a new and better model that generates images with higher quality. ([#9](https://github.com/Pikeras72/BlockifyNet/issues/9))
--  Increase the size of the image shown on the web page. ([#4](https://github.com/Pikeras72/LegofyNet/issues/4))
+-  Increase the size of the image shown on the web page. ([#4](https://github.com/Pikeras72/BlockifyNet/issues/4))

 #### <Update [26/03/2024]>

 **Version 0.2** now available!
 New changes added:

 -  New HTMLs pages for each class.
--  LegofyNet logo and favicon.ico added to the web page.
+-  BlockifyNet logo and favicon.ico added to the web page.
 -  Nav bar included.
 -  If you want to generate an image you just have to click on the corresponding class name and you will be redirected to a page where you can generate images of the selected class.